Close×

 •

-• Your travel objective: for some cyclotourists, the goal is to ride all day and to reproduce a cycling experience similar to the professional grand tours.
-For others, the objective is more epicurean, and is based on the discovery of a region, or even a country, by traveling on a human scale, taking the time to stop and enjoy when they feel like it.
-This is why we offer several formulas that can be adapted to your desires and those of the members of your group.
-Free days, optional itineraries, extension of your stay... everything is possible!
+• Your travel objective: for some cyclotourists, the goal is to rack up the kilometers and reproduce a cycling experience that resembles the professional grand tours.
+For others, the objective is more epicurean, and revolves around the discovery of a region, or even a country, traveling on a human scale on a daily basis, taking the time to stop and enjoy when the mood strikes.
+That's why we offer a range of packages to suit you and your group.
+Free days, optional itineraries, extending your stay... it's all possible!

-s easy and flat circuit: few difficulties; from 30 to 60km.
+1 easy, flat circuit: few difficulties; from 30 to 60km.

-s circuit of medium difficulty: hilly, sometimes mountainous; from 50 to 80km.
+3 medium-difficulty circuit: hilly, sometimes mountainous; from 50 to 80km.

 Covid-19